Nuclear power in Austria

-In the 1960s the Austrian government started a nuclear energy program and parliament unanimously ordered a nuclear power plant built.
-In 1972, the German company KWU began construction of the Zwentendorf Nuclear Power Plant boiling water 700 MWe reactor.
-In 1976, two years prior to the nuclear power plant opening, the government began a program to educate its citizens on the benefits and safety of nuclear power.
+In the 1960s the Austrian government started a nuclear-energy program and parliament unanimously ordered a nuclear power-plant built.
+In 1972, the German company KWU began construction of the Zwentendorf Nuclear Power Plant boiling-water 700 MWe reactor.
+In 1976, two years prior to the nuclear power-plant opening, the government began a program to educate its citizens on the benefits and safety of nuclear power.
 However, this campaign began a public discussion that led to large demonstrations against the Zwentendorf plant in 1977.

 On 15 December 1978, the Austrian Parliament voted in favor of a ban (BGBI.
 No. 676) on using nuclear fission for Austria’s energy supply until March 1998.
 This law also prohibits the storage and transport of nuclear materials in or through Austria.
-Nuclear energy continued to be debated in Austria, with some politicians seeking to reverse the nuclear energy ban.
+Nuclear energy continued to be debated in Austria, with some politicians seeking to reverse the nuclear-energy ban.
 However, after the 1986 Chernobyl accident, attempts to reverse the ban subsided.
 On 9 July 1997, the Austrian Parliament unanimously passed legislation to remain an anti-nuclear country.

 In 2012, Austria called on Europe to abandon nuclear power.
-Austria has particularly sought to pressure the Czech Republic to dismantle the Temelin nuclear power plant near the Austrian border.
-The Czech Republic has defended the nuclear power plant as safe and better than alternatives such as dependence on coal, gas and oil.
+Austria has particularly sought to pressure the Czech Republic to dismantle the Temelín Nuclear Power Station near the Austrian border.
+The Czech Republic has defended the nuclear power-plant as safe and better than alternatives such as dependence on coal, gas, and oil.

 In 2022, Austria filed a legal challenge to prevent the European Union from including nuclear energy as a category of green investment.
 Leonore Gewessler, Austria's Federal Minister for Climate Protection, said it was "greenwashing".
-Defenders of the categorization see nuclear energy, which produces low carbon emissions relative to many energy sources, as key to reducing greenhouse gas emissions.
+Defenders of the categorization see nuclear energy, which produces low carbon-emissions relative to many energy sources, as key to reducing greenhouse-gas emissions.